Whatbox Logo

 We do not consider this a real vulnerability.

 Some researchers have pointed out that some websites use the Host value in generated page content.
-We don't use the Host value in our code, preferring domain relative URLs (eg. /preferences).
+We don't use the Host value in our code, preferring domain-relative URLs.

-Unless you can construct a HTML proof of concept that triggers this in an unmodified web browser, we will reject all reports of this type.
+Unless you can construct an HTML proof of concept that triggers this in an unmodified web browser, we will reject all reports of this type.

 No password complexity rules